freely-given/Ariance/Ariance.md

 © 2025 Jonathan Engle

 ---
-Special thanks to collaborator Curtis Killingsworth, illustrator and collaborator Thomas Voss, and host Jacob Spero.
+Special thanks to collaborator Curtis Killingsworth, illustrator and collaborator Thomas Foss, and host Jacob Spero.

 With appreciation to:
-Adam Azavedo, Andrew Buckwell, Rusty Ort, ChatGPT, microsoft Copilot, Gemini, and Meta -for feedback, inspiration, collab energy.
+Andrew Buckwell, Rusty Ort, ChatGPT, microsoft Copilot, Gemini, and Meta -for feedback, inspiration, collab energy.

 Attribution Note:
 Thomas introduced the idea of "rate at which space expands or contracts" variation in connection to Ariance & Phasic Entropy.